 All incoming materials, hardware, parts, component, equipment and other products procured for uses by PT.
 Smart Cakrawala Aviation are subject to receiving inspection by inspection unit.
+Inspection unit is the RII holder and/or dedicated personnel under appointed by Chief Inspector.
 The inspection and document review is assure conformance to the specification and identity of the part number, purchase order, quantity, quality, dimensions, state of preservation and detect any shipping damage or deterioration or other applicable airworthiness requirements.